A beginner’s guide to popups

 Where do you want your popup to appear?
 This is the last major question to answer.

-If it’s an email-focused popup, then you might choose that any page will do.
+If you're striving to grow your email list, then any page might do.
 And in that case, timing is the driving factor.

-Then there are instances when you’ll want to put more thought into where a popup is and isn’t displayed.
-This is especially true for non-email popups.
+Then there are instances for putting greater thought into where a popup is and isn’t displayed.
+This is especially true for popups not aimed at capturing emails.

-For example, you might trigger a special sales announcement for a certain collection only when relevant pages are viewed.
+For example, you might trigger a special sales announcement or other pricing promotion for a certain collection only when relevant pages are viewed.
 Similarly, you could display a cross-sell recommendation popup on pertinent product pages.

-Overall, it’s important to be mindful of your visitor’s experience.
+Overall, it’s important to be mindful of the user experience.
 You don’t want to distract your shoppers too much, and you definitely want to protect your checkout flow by restricting popups from pages that don’t relate.

-Creating and launching a popup on your site takes a bit of planning, but nothing that needs to be overwhelming.
+Making and launching a popup takes some planning, but doesn't need to be overwhelming.

-- Determining what action you want a visitor to take
+- Determine what action you want a visitor to take

 These four high-level steps are all you need to get rolling with a popup bound to snag some new fans.
 The best part is that you can get up and running today — without ever leaving Shopify — with Seguno’s popup app.